idodov/RedAlert/README.md

 This script creates a suite of binary sensors that issue warnings for all hazards signaled by PIKUD HA-OREF.
 These hazards encompass red alerts for missile and rocket fire, breaches by unauthorized aircraft, seismic activity, tsunami warnings, terrorist incursions, chemical spill emergencies, non-conventional warfare, among other dangers.
 Upon receiving an alert, the specific type of threat is indicated at the start of the message (for instance, `ירי רקטות וטילים` for rocket and missile fire).

-Moreover, the script offers additional functionalities, such as archiving all alert details in a historical text file and facilitating the creation of additional sub-sensors derived from the primary sensor.
+The script offers additional functionalities, such as archiving all alert details in a historical text file and facilitating the creation of additional sub-sensors derived from the primary sensor.
 ____
 ### This script introduces four new entities in Home Assistant:
 > [!NOTE]